10: Altruism

 A Red Cross volunteer assists an elderly lady from Mozambique, where a food distribution was taking place.

 Helping feels good to the one who helps and the one who is being helped.
-[Image: International of Red Cross and Red Crescent Societies, https://goo.gl/0DXo8S, CC BY-NC-SA 2.0, https://goo.gl/Toc0ZF]

-We started this module by asking the question, “Who helps when and why?”
+We started this module by asking, “Who helps when and why?”
 As we have shown, the question of when help will be given is not quite as simple as the viewers of “What Would You Do?” believe.
 The power of the situation that operates on potential helpers in real time is not fully considered.
-What might appear to be a split-second decision to help is actually the result of consideration of multiple situational factors (e.g., the helper’s interpretation of the situation, the presence and ability of others to provide the help, the results of a cost–benefit analysis) (Dovidio et al., 2006).
+What might appear to be a split-second decision to help is actually the result of considering multiple situational factors (e.g., the helper’s interpretation of the situation, the presence and ability of others to provide help, the results of a cost–benefit analysis) (Dovidio et al., 2006).
 We have found that men and women tend to help in different ways—men are more impulsive and physically active, while women are more nurturing and supportive.
 Personality characteristics such as agreeableness and the prosocial personality orientation also affect people’s likelihood of giving assistance to others.
 And, why would people help in the first place?
-In addition to evolutionary forces (e.g., kin selection, reciprocal altruism), there is extensive evidence to show that helping and prosocial acts may be motivated by selfish, egoistic desires; by selfless, altruistic goals; or by some combination of egoistic and altruistic motives.
+In addition to evolutionary forces (e.g., kin selection, reciprocal altruism), there is extensive evidence that helping and prosocial acts may be motivated by selfish, egoistic desires; by selfless, altruistic goals; or by a combination of egoistic and altruistic motives.
 (For a fuller consideration of the field of prosocial behavior, we refer you to Dovidio et al. [2006].)

 Test your Understanding